-Incoming full-time students will automatically be enrolled in required courses whereas parttime students will need to self-enrolled in mid to late August.
+Incoming full-time students will automatically be enrolled in required courses whereas parttime students will need to self-enroll in mid to late August.

-Returning students are required to participate in Course Intentions, the process whereby students indicate the courses they wish to take in the upcoming academic year via RAMSS.
+Returning students are required to participate in Course Intentions, the process whereby students indicate the courses they wish to take in the upcoming academic year via MyServiceHub.
 The Course Intentions process typically occurs in early to mid-March with an adjustment period in the spring.
 Participation is mandatory for all returning midwifery students.
-The only course in which students cannot self-enroll is MWF 120 Normal Childbearing.
-Following the lottery, the program enrolls students into MWF 120, normally by the end of November.
+The only course in which students cannot self-enroll is MWF 120 Normal Childbearing/ MWF 121 Fundamentals in Midwifery Care .
+Following the lottery, the program enrolls students into MWF 120/ MWF 121 Fundamentals in Midwifery Care, normally by the end of November.

-Graduation requires students to meet five elective requirements: one professionally-related, two women's studies, and two upper-level social sciences.
-A pre-approved lists of elective courses can be found in the undergraduate calendar and is also available on the MEP website.
-Birth and Its Meaning (MWF325) is the only elective course offered in the MEP and can be used to meet either a Women's Studies or Social Science elective requirement.
+Graduation requires students to meet five elective requirements: one open elective, two women's studies, and two upper-level social sciences.
+A pre-approved list of elective courses can be found in the undergraduate calendar and is also available on the MEP website.
+Birth and MEP website.
+Birth and MEP and can be used to meet either a Women's Studies or Social Science elective requirement.

-It is a student responsibility to verify course enrollment on RAMSS to ensure the courses showing are correct.
+It is a student responsibility to verify course enrollment on MyServiceHub to ensure the courses showing are correct.